Alexa PenaVega: Personal life

 Vega married American film producer Sean Covel on October 10, 2010 in a ceremony held in his hometown of Lead, South Dakota.
 Robert Rodriguez walked her down the aisle.
 In July 2012, Vega announced on Twitter that she had divorced Covel.

-PenaVega is a Christian and she has said that her faith is the most important thing in her life.
-Vega was the maid of honor at Nikki Reed's wedding to Paul McDonald.

 In late 2012, Vega started dating American actor and singer Carlos Pena Jr., star of Nickelodeon series Big Time Rush and member of pop music boy band by the same name, after meeting him at a Bible study.
 She guest appeared in the series finale episode of Big Time Rush, aired in July 2013, where she played the on-screen new girlfriend of Pena's character Carlos Garcia.
-The couple got engaged in August 2013, and were married on January 4, 2014, in Puerto Vallarta, Mexico, both taking PenaVega as their married name.
+The couple got engaged in August 2013, and were married on January 4, 2014 in Puerto Vallarta, Mexico, both taking PenaVega as their married name.
 The couple shares a YouTube channel, La Vida PenaVega (formerly LexLovesLos).
-The couple have three children – two sons born in December 2016 and June 2019, and a daughter born in May 2021.
+The couple have had four children – two sons born in December 2016 and June 2019, a daughter born in May 2021, and another daughter who was stillborn in April 2024.
+As of 2025, the family lives in Nashville, Tennessee.
+They previously lived in Maui.

+Vega was the maid of honor at Nikki Reed's wedding to Paul McDonald.

+Vega is a Christian and has said that her faith is the most important thing in her life.